 I had decided last year to fight the Cheeto flea and his chaos by working on racial injuctice — the lack of Black faces during the women’s march more than a year ago and the idea that white women have left Black women to fend for themselves still haunts me.
 But last year turned out busier than I thought, and I needed to educate myself before I try to help.
 Ain’t nobody want a white woman to show up with her guilt and then have to help her figure out her racial junk.
 That’s on me to learn about my own biases and what I do consciously or unconsciously that keeps systemic racism alive.

 Interestingly, a mere 6 hours after writing the above, I got a mini lesson.
 I was at a Museum of Fine Arts event and got called out for having white privilege.
 As in, a Black woman came up to me, put her arm around me and said, “Congratulations on your white privilege.”
 Being a bonefide member of the snowflake, lefty liberal club, I was confused and stunned.
 My transgression was walking between her and her friends while they were trying to take a photo in front of a bank of elevator doors decorated with art from one of the exhibits.
 I had kind of noticed before that people were doing that.
 But it was a loud event with a lot of people, and Mike and I were just making our way to a set of stairs by the shortest route available.
 So, sure, I would describe it as being clueless, rude, and not paying attention to my surroundings.
 I would have walked in front of a bunch a white people, no doubt, because I am pretty clueless.
 I am, after all, the woman who did not notice when her college roommates short-sheeted her bed.
 The comment upset me, so I turned around to her group, said I was sorry and did a bow with namaste hands.
 Maybe that offended them too, I don’t know.
 Mike dragged me off and wisely said that I don’t know what her experience was that lead her to that comment.
 I remember one diversity training I took that explained how all the small micro aggressions that people of color encounter on their way to work can add up so that when they do get to work, one small thing could set them off.
 We’ve all been there, but as white people we don’t have to go there every day like people of color do.
 So maybe I was the 4th, 10th, or 20th that day.
 It did show me that I need to be prepared for that kind of response as I get deeper into this.
-Buckle up buttercup, lower the defences, keep your piehole shut, and listen.
+Buckle up buttercup, lower the defenses, keep your piehole shut, and listen.

 So with that auspicious start, I present to you what I hope to be a series of reports and observations as I go through an organic DIY project.
 I’m trusting I will find the resources and teachers I need, and I already had my first lesson, so I must be on my way.